How consumer trends and tech are shaping Singapore’s foodservice

 In a report by KnightFrank 2,465 F&B businesses closed in the last nine months, an increase of 19.7% compared to 2023.
 The property group said many homegrown F&B operators are forced to innovate and/or consolidate to keep business operations at sustainable levels in what is a very Darwinian retail environment

-Tim Hill, Key Accounts Director at GlobalData one key trend that he has noticed over the year is how technology has played a significant role in transforming the local foodservice industry, with innovations such as automation and digital ordering systems gaining traction.
+Tim Hill, Key Accounts Director at GlobalData, said one key trend that he has noticed over the year is how technology technology has played a significant role in transforming the local foodservice industry, with innovations such as automation and digital ordering systems gaining traction.
 He noted chains like Haidilao Hotpot, known for its use of smart automation, have already seen positive results, such as cost savings and increased efficiency.
 In addition, the rise of robots, such as Ella, the robot barista, is helping to redefine the dining experience in Singapore.

 The widespread adoption of QR code ordering and mobile payment systems, accelerated by the pandemic, has also reshaped how consumers interact with restaurants.
 A recent GlobalData survey revealed that 36% of Singaporeans regularly use QR codes to order food, a trend particularly prevalent among Gen Z consumers.
 The convenience of ordering and paying via smartphones has led many younger diners to prefer this method over traditional waiter service.